BazuMax/cordova-plugin-firestore/README.md

 This conversion also happens when specifying a field in a where condition.

-### timestampsInSnapshots
-By default this option is set to `false` to mirror the current default.
-[This explains the setting](https://firebase.google.com/docs/reference/js/firebase.firestore.Settings).

-Not setting this to `true` will result in the following message when running in the browser:

 ```
 The behavior for Date objects stored in Firestore is going to change
 AND YOUR APP MAY BREAK.